|View printer-friendly version|

 Percentages above represent percent of total revenues and may not reconcile due to rounding.

-The following tables illustrate the impact from the adoption of ASU 2016-10 on our first quarter ended
+The following table illustrates the impact from the adoption of ASU 2016-02 on our results for the first quarter ended

 Source: BJ's Restaurants, Inc.